- As a private institution, Vanderbilt University offers the same tuition rates to all students regardless of state residency.

 Vanderbilt University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
 A total of 23 academic degrees hold additional programmatic accreditation, including the online master's and doctoral degrees in education.

-The highly competitive admissions criteria at Vanderbilt weighs a variety of factors, but academic merit holds the most sway.
+The highly competitive Vanderbilt admissions criteria weighs a variety of factors, but academic merit holds the most sway.
+Vanderbilt acceptance rate for undergraduate students is 11%.
 Note that specific programs may possess their own additional admission requirements.

 Undergraduate applicants apply online, pay a $50 application fee, and submit official high school transcripts, a counselor's letter of recommendation, two academic letters of recommendation, and official ACT or SAT scores.
 Graduate students must submit official transcripts, a statement of purpose, official GRE scores, 2-5 letters of recommendation, and pay a $95 application fee.